Main Street Financial Solutions LLC Has $256,000 Holdings in Dominion Energy, Inc. (NYSE:D)

-Main Street Financial Solutions LLC increased its stake in shares of Dominion Energy, Inc. (NYSE:D) by 10.7% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 3,375 shares of the utilities provider’s stock after purchasing an additional 325 shares during the quarter.
-Main Street Financial Solutions LLC’s holdings in Dominion Energy were worth $256,000 at the end of the most recent quarter.
+Main Street Financial Solutions LLC grew its stake in Dominion Energy, Inc. (NYSE:D) by 10.7% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 3,375 shares of the utilities provider’s stock after buying an additional 325 shares during the period.
+Main Street Financial Solutions LLC’s holdings in Dominion Energy were worth $256,000 as of its most recent SEC filing.

-Several other institutional investors also recently modified their holdings of D. Captrust Financial Advisors boosted its holdings in Dominion Energy by 4.4% in the first quarter.
-Captrust Financial Advisors now owns 72,729 shares of the utilities provider’s stock valued at $5,524,000 after acquiring an additional 3,053 shares during the last quarter.
-Ameriprise Financial Inc. grew its holdings in Dominion Energy by 9.5% during the 1st quarter.
-Ameriprise Financial Inc. now owns 2,124,042 shares of the utilities provider’s stock worth $161,212,000 after acquiring an additional 184,519 shares during the period.
-Hennion & Walsh Asset Management Inc. bought a new position in shares of Dominion Energy in the 1st quarter worth $1,393,000.
-Quantitative Investment Management LLC bought a new stake in Dominion Energy in the first quarter valued at about $249,000.
-Finally, Mirabella Financial Services LLP lifted its stake in Dominion Energy by 308.2% in the first quarter.
-Mirabella Financial Services LLP now owns 12,114 shares of the utilities provider’s stock valued at $920,000 after buying an additional 9,146 shares during the period.
-65.85% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds also recently bought and sold shares of D. Bruderman Asset Management LLC increased its holdings in shares of Dominion Energy by 2.4% during the 1st quarter.
+Bruderman Asset Management LLC now owns 65,888 shares of the utilities provider’s stock worth $5,005,000 after purchasing an additional 1,571 shares during the period.
+Lockheed Martin Investment Management Co. grew its stake in Dominion Energy by 47.5% during the first quarter.
+Lockheed Martin Investment Management Co. now owns 127,910 shares of the utilities provider’s stock worth $9,716,000 after buying an additional 41,220 shares during the last quarter.
+OLD Point Trust & Financial Services N A grew its position in Dominion Energy by 2.6% during the 1st quarter.
+OLD Point Trust & Financial Services N A now owns 60,300 shares of the utilities provider’s stock worth $4,580,000 after acquiring an additional 1,550 shares during the last quarter.
+Mutual of America Capital Management LLC grew its holdings in shares of Dominion Energy by 2.1% during the first quarter.
+Mutual of America Capital Management LLC now owns 104,253 shares of the utilities provider’s stock worth $7,919,000 after purchasing an additional 2,170 shares during the last quarter.
+Finally, Massmutual Trust Co.
+FSB ADV grew its holdings in Dominion Energy by 12.1% during the 1st quarter.
+Massmutual Trust Co.
+FSB ADV now owns 79,801 shares of the utilities provider’s stock worth $6,062,000 after acquiring an additional 8,597 shares during the last quarter.
+Hedge funds and other institutional investors own 65.85% of the company’s stock.

-Dominion Energy (NYSE:D) last released its quarterly earnings results on Tuesday, May 4th.
-The utilities provider reported $1.09 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.08 by $0.01.
-The firm had revenue of $3.87 billion during the quarter, compared to analyst estimates of $3.68 billion.
+Dominion Energy (NYSE:D) last released its earnings results on Tuesday, May 4th.
+The utilities provider reported $1.09 earnings per share for the quarter, beating analysts’ consensus estimates of $1.08 by $0.01.
 Dominion Energy had a net margin of 6.01% and a return on equity of 12.39%.
-The company’s revenue was down 1.7% compared to the same quarter last year.
-During the same quarter last year, the business earned $0.92 EPS.
-On average, sell-side analysts anticipate that Dominion Energy, Inc. will post 3.86 earnings per share for the current fiscal year.
+The business had revenue of $3.87 billion during the quarter, compared to the consensus estimate of $3.68 billion.
+During the same quarter in the prior year, the firm posted $0.92 EPS.
+The company’s revenue for the quarter was down 1.7% compared to the same quarter last year.
+As a group, equities analysts forecast that Dominion Energy, Inc. will post 3.86 earnings per share for the current fiscal year.

 The firm also recently declared a quarterly dividend, which was paid on Sunday, June 20th.
 Investors of record on Friday, June 4th were given a $0.63 dividend.
 This represents a $2.52 annualized dividend and a yield of 3.35%.
 The ex-dividend date was Thursday, June 3rd.
 Dominion Energy’s payout ratio is currently 71.19%.